front-end-foundations/session3/README.md

 var test = document.querySelectorAll('a');
 ```

-We can use `category` as the basis for a more targeted query:
+We can use our `category` variable as the basis for a more targeted query:

 ```js
 var links = category.querySelectorAll('a');